The Best Roast For Black Coffee

 Phew, that was heavy hitting.
 A lot of pent up emotions were put into that last section so let’s relax the rest of the time we’re together here shall we?

-When you’re choosing a bag of coffee, as far as roast is concerned, what you’re looking for is a bag that has flavors listed as “notes”.
+When you’re picking a bag of coffee, as far as roast is concerned, what you’re looking for is a bag that has flavors listed as “notes”.
 If it has a roast type listed then put it back on the shelf.
 Also, a note on the notes (pun intended), if the only things listed on the bag are something like “rich” or “bold” then those aren’t flavor notes.

 Along with the roast type, what you’re looking for on the bag is what’s known as a single origin.
 Typically it will say a Country followed by a region or farm.
 For example, Brazil Mogiana is listed as country/region instead of just a general “Brazil”.